danchern97/tda4atd/README.md

 @article{EMNLP2021,
-  title={Artificial Text Detection via Examining the Topology of Attention Maps}, author={Kushnareva, Laida and Cheriavskii, Daniil and Mikhailov, Vladislav and Artemova, Ekaterina  and Barannikov, Serguei and  Bernstein, Alexander and Piontkovskaya, Irina and  Piontkovski, Dmitri and Burnaev, Evgeny}, journal={Proc. of EMNLP conf., oral talk}, year={2021}, archivePrefix = "arXiv",
+  title={Artificial Text Detection via Examining the Topology of Attention Maps}, author={Kushnareva, Laida and Cherniavskii, Daniil and Mikhailov, Vladislav and Artemova, Ekaterina  and Barannikov, Serguei and  Bernstein, Alexander and Piontkovskaya, Irina and  Piontkovski, Dmitri and Burnaev, Evgeny}, journal={Proc. of EMNLP conf., oral talk}, year={2021}, archivePrefix = "arXiv",